Specific learning difficulties (including dyslexia)

-For guidelines on appropriate disability evidence please visit the Student Finance Eligibility web page.
+For guidelines on appropriate disability evidence please read the Student Finance Eligibility information.

-Disabled Students Allowances (DSA) is available from your funding body.
+Disabled Students Allowances (DSA) may be available from your funding body to support your studies.
 Depending on your eligibility, funding can cover such things as study skills tuition, note taking etc.

 DSA is non-means tested and is available alongside any other funding you may receive.
 For more information about DSAs, visit the Student Finance website.